 (i) 1931-2004 Act Companies had particular requirements for capital maintenance which meant in some commercial situations applications to the courts were required for corporate transactions.
 The NMV permits “distributions” to be made so long as after the distribution the company (i) is able to pay its debts as they become due in the normal course of business and (ii) the value of the assets exceed the liabilities.

-The requirements imposed on an NMV are less onerous than those imposed on a 1931-2004 Act Company and in effect mean that company is required to keep reliable accounting records, but is not required to prepare financial statements – although our internal policies require that our client entities do.
+The requirements imposed on an NMV are less onerous than those imposed on a 1931-2004 Act Company and in effect mean that a Company is required to keep reliable accounting records, but is not required to prepare financial statements – although our internal policies require that our client entities do.

 (i) Simplified filing requirements compared to 1931-2004 Act Companies

 (ii) No requirement to file change of directors; share capital changes; allotments of shares.

 (iii) A simple annual return is required to be filed which shows the directors that have served during the year.

 (iv) The company can elect to file documents such as the offering memorandum, registers of directors and members but is not obliged to do so.

 (i) 1931-2004 Act Companies can convert to NMVs

 (ii) NMVs can reregister as a different type of company

 (iii) NMVs can continue in another country; and foreign companies can be continued as NMV’s